cwolf1424/NoSQL-Challenge/README.md

 Some dependency imports provided in starter file.

+The following sections were also provided:

+    # Create an instance of MongoClient
+    mongo = MongoClient(port=27017)

+    # assign the uk_food database to a variable name
+    db = mongo['uk_food']

+    # assign the collection to a variable
+    establishments = db['establishments']

 Bigyan from AskBCS helped with the importing of the database via the command line as my mongoimport was not set up properly:

     mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishmens.json